frank26080115/OpenMV-Astrophotography-Gear/README.md

 Since I didn't want to rely on the browser for local storage, when the user wants to save a setting, it's sent back to the HTTP server as an AJAX request.
 The server will save it as a JSON file in the OpenMV's flash memory.

 The UI used a lot of [jQuery UI](https://jqueryui.com/), which made great looking and easy to use UI elements on mobile browsers.
-I had to hack the themeing CSS to keep only the checkbox tick image to lighten up the payload.
+I had to hack the theme CSS to keep only the checkbox tick image to lighten up the payload.

 The WiFi module can operate in soft-access-point mode, so you do not need a WiFi router with you.
 In this mode, it starts a micro DNS server that redirects all DNS name resolutions to itself.
 This creates a captive portal, think of the Star Bucks WiFi login page.
 This means the page cannot be secured by SSL, as technically I've hijacked the connection and the whole point of SSL is to prevent hijacking.
 Not using SSL means I can't directly access the smartphone's GPS data through the web browser ("OpenMV wants to know your location, allow?").
 The location coordinates needs to be entered in by the user manually.
 Bummer.
 I included the [Magellan JS library](http://dbarbalato.github.io/magellan/) to help parse GPS coordinates.